smart-edge-open/epcforedge/lte/README.md

 The EPC OAMAgent supports EPC-Cplane configuration from MEC controller.
 So provides two basic components as below:

-- backend: CGI backend source files to handle HTTP(S) commmunciation with controller
+- backend: CGI backend source files to handle HTTP commmunciation with controller
-- http: only provide guide about how to configure and start NGINX , also including how to generate self-signed certification files for HTTPS
+- http: only provide guide about how to configure and start NGINX

 ## Architecture Overview